U.S. News Rankings

-Founded in 1891 as a land-grant educational institution, Delaware State University has a long and proud history that has led to its distinction as one of Americas top HBCUs.
-Consistently increasing and record enrollment, unique academic opportunities, faculty-driven cutting-edge research, a growing global presence and investment in its facilities all contribute to DSUs success.
+Founded in 1891 as a land-grant educational institution, Delaware State University has a long and proud history that has led to its distinction as one of America's top HBCUs.
+Consistently increasing and record enrollment, unique academic opportunities, faculty-driven cutting-edge research, a growing global presence and investment in its facilities all contribute to DSU's success.
 Among its 52 undergraduate degree, 25 graduate degree and 5 doctoral programs, DSU offers many unique majors such as aviation, forensic biology, hospitality & tourism management and movement science for undergraduates, and historic preservation, applied chemistry, neuroscience and optics for graduate students.
 DSU is the only HBCU to have its own fleet of airplanes in its aviation program.
-With a focus on STEM and the Universitys pursuit of cutting-edge research and technology, DSU has become an active member of the scientific, solution-seeking community.
+With a focus on STEM and the University's pursuit of cutting-edge research and technology, DSU has become an active member of the scientific, solution-seeking community.
 The University currently has research being fielded in the areas of applied optics, biotechnology, chemistry, mathematics, natural resources, social work and more.
-DSUs award-winning faculty researchers have made possible the institutions first-ever transfer of an intellectual property in the field of optics as well as technological expertise that has contributed to NASAs current Curiosity Rover mission to Mars.
-DSU faculty members' years of professional experience and the fact that 93% hold doctoral or terminal degrees combine to provide students with real-life education and hands-on learning.
-During the last three years, the University has significantly increased its global presence through a number of agreements, including several with Chinese institutions of higher education.
+Optics Program researchers are contributing technological expertise to NASA's Curiosity Rover Mission to Mars and will benefit in coming years from the construction of a planned state-of-the-art optics research facility.
+Neuroscience research recently got a boost from a $10.5 million grant funding the Delaware Center for Neuroscience Research on campus.
+DSU faculty members' years of professional experience and the fact that 94% hold doctoral or terminal degrees combine to provide students with real-life education and hands-on learning.
+In recent years, the University has significantly increased its global presence through a number of agreements, including several with Chinese institutions of higher education.
 In addition to Asia, partnerships exist with institutions in countries located in Africa, Europe and Latin America.
-DSU has made significant enhancements to campus life in recent years with the completion of a $51.5 million student complex that includes a Strength and Conditioning Facility, a Wellness & Recreation Center, a swimming pool and a three-story Martin Luther King Jr. Student Center.
-The University offers 16 intercollegiate athletics programs at the NCAA Division I level.
-DSU has received national accolades for its Go Green efforts, including Second Natures Climate Leadership Award from the American College & University Presidents Climate Commitment in 2011.
+DSU has also made significant enhancements to campus life in recent years with the completion of a $51.5 million student complex that includes a Strength and Conditioning Facility, a Wellness & Recreation Center, a swimming pool and a three-story Martin Luther King Jr. Student Center.
+The University offers 18 intercollegiate athletics programs at the NCAA Division I level.
+DSU has received national accolades for its Go Green efforts, including Second Nature's Climate Leadership Award from the American College & University Presidents' Climate Commitment in 2011; the University is also the only HBCU participant in President Barack Obama's Better Buildings Challenge.
 Empowering students to become the next generation of scientists, communicators, business professionals and public servants, Delaware State University is the first major reason for their success.

 |School type||public, coed college|